mmuller88/mmblog/content/alps-unified-eng/index.md

 Hi :).

-The new [ALPS Converter](https://github.com/mmuller88/alps-unified-ts) I developed makes it possible to convert an ALPS specification (Spec for short) to OpenApi, GraphQL or other APIs.
+The new [ALPS Converter](https://github.com/mmuller88/alps-unified-ts) I developed makes it possible to convert an ALPS specification (spec short) to OpenApi, GraphQL or other APIs.

 ```ts
 import { Alps, FormatType } from 'alps-unified-ts';